mjfrigaard/katacoda-scenarios/03-effective-storytelling/step3.md

 > "...if you want to work in data visualisation, you need to be relentlessly and systematically curious.
 You should try to get interested in anything and everything that comes your way." - Alberto Cairo, Knight Chair in Visual Journalism, University of Miami

 Analyzing and visualizing data you're not familiar with is a chance to learn something new, and it puts you in a position to ask 'out of the box' questions.

 ### Doing your homework

-It's also important to read any accompanying documentation for new datasets.
+It's also essential to read any accompanying documentation for new datasets.
 If we read the documentation on the [Lahman website](http://www.seanlahman.com/files/database/readme2017.txt), we find out that `People` contains "*Player names, DOB, and biographical info.*"
 The variables in `People` are presented below:

 **People table**

 `playerID` = A unique code assigned to each player.
-The `playerID` links the data in this file with records in the other files
+The `playerID` links the data in this file with records in the other files.
 `birthYear` = Year player was born
 `birthMonth` = Month player was born
 `birthDay` = Day player was born